 11. Tangub City

-Misamis Occidental's Tangub City has a month-long Christmas display called the Christmas Symbol Festival, which features sparkly light installments that replicate famous world landmarks.
+Misamis Occidental's Tangub City, one of the must-visit destinations in Mindanao, has a month-long Christmas display called the Christmas Symbol Festival, which features sparkly light installments that replicate famous world landmarks.
 This festival has even earned Tangub City the title of the Christmas Symbol Capital of the Philippines from the Department of Tourism in 2007.

 Photo from the Philippine Department of Tourism

 It's like a Christmas trip around the world with installations in their city plaza like the Eiffel Tower and Notre Dame Cathedral of France, the Garden Fountain at Isola Bella of Italy, and the Hwaseong Fortress of South Korea.

 Other top tourist spots in Tangub City that you should visit are the Hoyohoy Highland Park where you'll see a panoramic view of Panquil Bay surrounded by the cities, and Memorial Hill, which features a Japanese canon from World War II.
 You can also do a side trip of nearby Ozamiz City.

 This Christmas destination list wouldn’t be complete without mentioning the University of Santo Tomas (UST)'s Paskuhan in Manila City.
 It’s a month-long annual Christmas tradition that began in 1991 and is known as one of the best places to celebrate the Christmas season in Manila.

 The performances from Thomasian talents and well-known bands, the sight of a towering Christmas tree, the lights and pyromusical displays, and witnessing the Thomasian community at this time of the year make it a must-add in your itinerary of Metro Manila tourist spots.